-Fast cooking, amenable to whatever vegetables are lurking in your fridge, and ultra family-friendly (Beef!
-Noodles!
-Yummy sauce!), this simple noodle stir fry is dinner tonight and lunch tomorrow… assuming you don’t polish it all off in one sitting.
-It’s easy to do.
+Fast-cooking, amendable to whatever vegetables are lurking in your fridge, and ultra family-friendly, this easy Beef Lo Mein is dinner tonight and lunch tomorrow… assuming you don’t polish it all off in one sitting anyway!.

-Keep a few staples like garlic and soy sauce on hand, along with instant flavor-makers like hoisin (the rough equivalent of Asian barbecue sauce) and sesame oil, and a nutritious dinner is never more than 30 minutes away, fewer if you are super speedy or use frozen vegetables.
+- It’s Quick and Simple.
+Keep a few staples like garlic and soy sauce on hand, along with instant flavor-makers like hoisin (the rough equivalent of Asian barbecue sauce) and sesame oil, and a nutritious dinner (like this Vegetable Lo Mein) is never more than 30 minutes away, fewer if you use frozen vegetables.

 - Lo mein means “tossed noodles.”
 You cook the noodles, then stir them into the stir fried meat and vegetables.